 Location: Place du Carrousel (Google)

 Description: As mentioned in #5, in 1981, the newly elected French president, Francois Mitterrand, launched a campaign to renovate cultural institutions throughout France and one of the most advantageous of those projects was the renovation and reorganization of the Louvre.
-Built in the same proportions of the famous Pyramid of Giza, it alleviated the congestion from the thousands of daily visitors.
+President Mitterrand commissioned the Chinese American architect I.M.
+Pei the task being the first time that a foreign architect was enlisted to work on the Louvre museum.
+The new structure – built in the same proportions of the famous Pyramid of Giza – alleviated the congestion from the thousands of daily visitors.
 Sunset is the best time to visit.
 Read more here.

 Architect: Le Corbusier